ISISNeutronMuon/HLM_PV_Import/README.md

 4. Follow the rest of the [instructions](https://github.com/ISISNeutronMuon/HLM_PV_Import/wiki/Service-Setup-&-Manager-Manual).

 **Notes**:
 * Do not forget to set up the database as well.
 The schema creation script can be found in `\\isis\inst$\Kits$\CompGroup\Helium Level Meters\For Review`.
-Also, when first starting the HLM PV Import manager, configure the DB Connection settings.
+Also, when first starting the HLM PV Import manager, configure the "DB Connection" settings.
 The DB user & password are saved in the windows registry as parameters of the service.
 * If it helps with setting-up (to check configuration/settings files/registry etc.), the service is currently running on NDAHEMON.
 * The [Helium Recovery PLC](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Helium-Recovery-PLC) must also be set up and running on the machine: [Notes on NDAHEMON static build setup](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Helium-Recovery-PLC#ndahemon-fins-setup-notes-procserv-no-ibex)